eradiate/eradiate/docs/rst/user_guide/data/solar_irradiance_spectra.rst

 Data sets access
 ----------------

-All required solar irradiance spectrum data sets are available Eradiate using the :mod:`eradiate.data` module.
+All required solar irradiance spectrum data sets are are managed by Eradiate's global data store.
+Refer to the :ref:`sec-user_guide-data-intro` page for further details.

 Identifiers format
 ^^^^^^^^^^^^^^^^^^